 Stacey is excited to learn from her colleagues within WISE and contribute to creating a space that empowers women in our ethos based profession.

-We also have a amazing network of regional leads.
+We also have an amazing network of wahine serving as our WISE regional leads.

-If you would like to enquire about networking in your area, please email Pam Mitchell at pammitchell@xtra.co.nz
+If you would like to find out more about what being a WISE regional lead involves, please email Pam Mitchell on pammitchell@xtra.co.nz